bseltz-cohesity/scripts/doc/Connecting-to-Cohesity.md

                             -mfaCode 417255
 ```

-In the example above, the command ends after the first line, because of the vlank line.
+In the example above, the command ends after the first line, because of the blank line.

 ## API Endpoints